-The first step in determining the quality of the final powder starts with the diet and lifestyle of the dairy cows.
-Unhappy cows living in inhumane and disgusting conditions on factory farms produce milk that doesn't taste good and that is not good for you.
-(This being a proven fact of all food produced in these kind of conditions, especially animals.)
+The first step in determining the final powder's quality starts with the dairy cows' diet and lifestyle.
+Unhappy cows living in inhumane and disgusting conditions on factory farms produce milk that doesn't taste good and is not suitable for you.
+(This is a proven fact of all food produced in these conditions, especially animals.)

 Step #2: Raw Milk Is Cooled And Transported To Protein Manufacturer

-Step #3: The Raw Milk Is Single Pasteurized (By Law) Then Immediately Re-cooled
+Step #3: The Raw Milk Is Single Pasteurized (By Law) and Then Immediately Re-cooled

 Step #5: The Single-Pasteurized Milk Enters The Whey Manufacturing Process Using The Following

-Proprietary filtration method used to produce "Undenatured" whey - The method used to produce our Wild Whey.
-Uses a proprietary filtration and drying process that involves minimal processing and produces a superior whey full of glutathione promoting cysteines as well as the natural immune boosting protein components; immunoglobulins, lactoferrin and serum albumin.
+Proprietary filtration method used to produce "Undenatured" whey - The technique used to create our Wild Whey.
+It uses a proprietary filtration and drying process that involves minimal processing.
+It makes a superior whey full of glutathione-promoting cysteines and the natural immune-boosting protein components; immunoglobulins, lactoferrin, and serum albumin.

 Step #7 (In The Case Of Wild Whey): The Final Powder Is Stored In Large 40lb Paper Bags And Shipped To Wild Foods HQ

 Step #8 (In The Case Of Wild Whey): Retail Sizes Of The Undenatured Whey Are Then Shipped To Customers

 Step #9: Wild Customers Consume Wild Whey And Feel Healthy, Strong , And Happy!